iterative/dvc.org/content/docs/tutorials/get-started/index.md

 ## Initialize

 Create a directory to use as <abbr>workspace</abbr>, and use `dvc init` inside to create a <abbr>DVC project</abbr>.
-At DVC initialization, a new `.dvc/` directory is created for internal
+At initialization, a new `.dvc/` directory is created for the internal
 [files and directories](/doc/user-guide/dvc-files-and-directories):

 ```dvc